ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 summary: |-
-    You probably heard about Neural ODEs, a neural network architecture based on the ordinary differential equations.
-To train this kind of models, a mysterious trick called _adjoint state method_ is used.
-How does it work, why do we need it and how it is related to backpropagation?
+    You probably heard about Neural ODEs, a neural network architecture based on ordinary differential equations.
+To train this kind of models, a mysterious trick called _the adjoint state method_ is used.
+How does it work, why do we need it, and how it is related to backpropagation?

 tags:
 - machine learning